-Fort Smith is located on the border of Oklahoma and within a 5- to 10-minute drive to Cherokee Casino in Roland and Choctaw Casino in Pocola
+Fort Smith is located on the border of Oklahoma and within a 5-10-minute drive of Cherokee Casino in Roland and Choctaw Casino in Pocola.

 Chaffee Crossing Historic District

-A walkable showcase of history that echoes the vital role that Fort Chaffee played in American military history beginning in WWII.
-Visitors are able to walk the grounds and tour original buildings where thousands of soldiers have lived and trained for battles like WWII and Vietnam.
-The largest Veteran’s Day Parade in the region takes places here.
-7313 Terry St.; (479) 452-4554.
+A walkable showcase of history echoes the vital role that Fort Chaffee played in American military history beginning in WWII.
+Visitors tour original buildings where thousands of soldiers have lived and trained for wars including WWII and Vietnam.
+The largest Veteran’s Day Parade in the region takes place here.
+7313 Terry St. 479-452-4554.

-The Museum of Chaffee History houses the largest collection of Fort Chaffee artifacts in the United States.
-The museum contains extensive photographs, documents and displays that chronicle Fort Chaffee’s role in fi ve wars, multiple resettlement operations, major motion pictures and other aspects of U.S. Army history.
-The Camp Chaffee Historic Dis-trict was added to the National Register of Historic Places in 2011.
+Houses the largest collection of Fort Chaffee artifacts in the United States.
+The museum contains extensive photographs, documents and displays that chronicle Fort Chaffee’s role in five wars, multiple resettlement operations, major motion pictures and other aspects of U.S. Army history.
+Camp Chaffee Historic District is on the National Register of Historic Places.

-Ride the minitrain at the expansive Creekmore Park for 25 cents.
-Park includes playgrounds, a train, mini-golf, swimming, tennis, pavilions, exercise trail and community center.
-(479) 784-2368; www.fortsmithparks.com.
+Ride the mini-train at the expansive Creekmore Park for 25 cents.
+Park includes playgrounds, a train, minigolf, swimming, tennis, pavilions, exercise trail and community center.
+479-784-2368.
+FortSmithParks.com.